Griffin Pedestrian Accident Lawyer

 Collectively, our lawyers have over 16 years of experience in personal injury law.
 Since we started our legal practice, we’ve recovered millions of dollars for our injured clients.

 How The King Firm Can Help After a Pedestrian Accident in Griffin, GA

 When a careless driver hits you, you shouldn’t have to handle a legal battle to recover compensation.
 Unfortunately, that’s often exactly what happens.
 Insurance companies often work hard to downplay your injuries and may even blame you for the accident.
 An experienced Griffin personal injury attorney at The King Firm can provide the legal representation you deserve.

-Our team includes some of the most experienced civil trial lawyers in South Georgia.
+Our team includes some of the most experienced civil trial lawyers in Georgia.
 Year after year, we’ve been recognized by Super Lawyers for our quality legal services.
 We even have experience working as insurance defense attorneys–so we know both sides of the story.